-- A. The Support Education Excellence in Kentucky ("SEEK") Capital Outlay Fund receives those funds designated by the state as Capital Outlay funds and is restricted for use in financing projects identified in the District's facility plan. - B. The Facility Support Program of Kentucky Fund ("FSPK") accounts for funds generated by the building tax levy required to participate in the School Facilities Construction Commission's construction funding and state matching funds, where applicable.
-Funds may be used for projects identified in the District's facility plan. - C. District Activity Funds are used to account for revenue and expenditures related to co-curricular and extra-curricular student activities.
-The funds have been restricted by the Board for specific purposes.
+- A. The Support Education Excellence in Kentucky ("SEEK") Capital Outlay Fund receives those funds designated by the state as Capital Outlay funds and is restricted for use in financing projects identified in the District's facility plan. - B. The Facility Support Program of Kentucky Fund ("FSPK") Building Fund accounts for funds generated by the building tax levy required to participate in the School Facilities Construction Commission's construction funding and state matching funds, where applicable.
+Funds may be used for projects identified in the District's facility plan. - C. District Activity Fund is a special revenue fund used to account for revenue and expenditures related to co-curricular and extra-curricular student activities.
+The funds have been restricted by the Board for specific purposes. - D. Academy Fund is a special revenue fund to account for academy funds that are legally restricted to expenditure for specified purposes imposed by external parties, enabling legislation, or by board action. - E. Debt Service Fund is used to account for the accumulation of resources for, and the payment of, general long-term debt principal and interest and related cost; and, for the payment of interest on general obligation notes payable, as required by Kentucky Law.